Littering & Illegal Dumping

 It can get a little confusing around our rivers.
 Any illegal dumping found on riverbeds and riverbanks in the Waimakariri District comes under the jurisdiction of Environment Canterbury.
 This includes the entire Waimakariri River Regional Park area.

-To report rubbish and illegal dumping at any of ours rivers in the District, including the riverbanks, report this to Environment Canterbury via Snap Send Solve, visit the ECan website or call ECan Customer Services.
+To report rubbish and illegal dumping at any of our rivers in the District, including the riverbanks, report this to Environment Canterbury via Snap Send Solve, visit the ECan website or call ECan Customer Services.

 If you're not too sure, just give us a call on 0800 965 468.